SheaCardozo/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I'm a PhD Student in the Waterloo Intelligent Systems Lab at the University of Waterloo.
+I'm a PhD Student in the Waterloo Intelligent Systems Lab (WISELAB) at the University of Waterloo.
 I am interested in generalization in computer vision and its applications to autonomous systems.
-This includes building 4D world models for dynamic scenes, creating robust scene representations via multimodal sensor fusion, and learning causal models for multi-agent prediction and planning.
+This includes building sequential world models from vision and point-cloud data, creating robust representations of dynamic 4D scenes, and learning graphical models for multi-agent prediction and planning.

 {style="text-align: center;"}